- Read More

 The following images show the steps used to complete a Jacoby osteotomy of the second metatarsal.
 Variations of this procedure may include the type of osteotomy or methods of fixation.
 Image 1 shows the location of the metatarsal head and planned incision.
 Image 2 shows the dissection of the extensor tendons and capsule of the second metatarsal phalangeal joint.
 Images 3 and 4 show isolation of the second metatarsal in preparation for the osteotomy.
 Image 5 and 6 show the V shaped osteotomy completed and ready for fixation.
 And image 7 shows final closure of the surgical wound.

 This procedure is completed in a hospital or surgery center using a general anesthetic or local anesthetic with sedation.
 The procedure takes approximately 30 minutes to complete.
 Patients may be partial to full weight bearing following this surgery.
 Most patient will require some form of walking cast to protect the osteotomy during healing.
-Fixation, if used, is removed at three weeks.
+Percutaneous K wire fixation, if used, is removed at three weeks.
 Most patients are back to 100% of full activities by 12 weeks post-op.
 Long term success of a Jacoby osteotomy is good to excellent.
 Complications of this procedure include transfer lesions.
 A transfer lesion is capsulitis that occurs at a metatarsal head adjacent to the site of surgery.
 Transfer lesions are the result of excessive elevation of the metatarsal post Jacoby osteotomy.

 When to contact your doctor